 Common LTL Invoicing Challenges and How to Address Them

-While market conditions and operational strategies vary significantly, one challenge remains remarkably consistent throughout the LTL space: invoicing complications.
-These administrative inefficiencies create cash flow issues and operational friction that carriers, brokers, and shippers can ill afford in today’s competitive environment.
+While market conditions and operational strategies vary, one challenge remains consistent throughout the LTL space: invoicing complications.
+With invoice error rates running between 30-40%, these administrative inefficiencies create cash flow issues and operational friction that carriers, brokers, and shippers can ill afford as the market prepares for recovery.

 In this article, we’ll examine the most common LTL invoicing challenges and provide actionable strategies to address them effectively.